querielo/awesome-computer-graphics/README.md

 * [ComputeToys](https://compute.toys/) is an innovative and experimental WebGPU compute shader editor designed to help developers explore the capabilities of the WebGPU API for creating high-performance graphics applications in the browser.
 Currently, the editor supports only Chrome (version 113 and above) due to the limited support for WebGPU in other browsers.
 The user-friendly interface and tools available on the site enable developers to gain insights into WebGPU's potential while awaiting broader browser adoption.

 * [Alma](https://www.alma.sh/) is a platform designed to unleash your creativity with generative graphics through an interactive and experimental playground.
 By composing nodes, you can effortlessly craft WebGL shaders without writing a single line of code.
+[Link to the Github repo.](https://github.com/emilwidlund/alma)

 * [GLSL Sandbox](http://glslsandbox.com) is a shader editor that allows users to write shaders using the GLSL language.
 It provides real-time previews, editable shader code, and a gallery.